-but the water is not pure, which is ever a serious drawback to my enjoyment in wetting the line.
-Lake Champlain received its name from a French nobleman who discovered it in 1609, and who died at Quebec in 1635.
+As to the fishing of this Lake, I have but a word to say.
+Excepting trout, almost every variety of fresh-water fish is found here in abundance; but the water is not pure, which is ever a serious drawback to my enjoyment in wetting the line.
+Lake Champlain received its present name from a French nobleman, who discovered it in 1609, and who died at Ouebec in 1635.